MCP Server + CLI

 Two interfaces.

-Use bray as an MCP server for AI agents (Claude, Cursor, Windsurf) or as a standalone CLI.
-Both share the same handlers, the same identity engine, the same security guarantees.
+Use bray as an MCP server for AI agents (Claude, ChatGPT, Gemini, Cursor, Windsurf) or as a standalone CLI.
+The MCP server exposes all 238 tools; the CLI surfaces the most common operations.
+Both share the same handlers, identity engine, and security guarantees.

 MCP